payalmohapatra/payalmohapatra.github.io/_pages/beyond_academics.md

 * Hot Chocolate Race, Chicago, USA, 2022 - 15km
 * Chicago Half Marathon, Chicago, USA, 2023 - 21km

 I was introduced to running by my (amazing) [partner](https://pandeyakash23.github.io/akashapandey.github.io//) and the beautiful backdrop of IIT Madras was a positive catalyst.
-From then on I have been blessed with gorgeous running courses or may be you enjoy the ambience a bit more when in motion ;)
+From then on I have been blessed with gorgeous running courses or may be you enjoy the ambiance a bit more when in motion ;)